Alexdraig7/amadeus-android/README.md

 # Amadeus
 A side project that aims to replicate the Amadeus App shown in Steins;Gate 0 for Android.

-I'm creating this mainly for cosplay purposes, thus the design takes priority over actual functionality.
-Hit me up on the <a href="https://discord.gg/fTtJ2Ws">Steins;Gate Discord</a>.
+The source code obtained from https://github.com/Yink/Amadeus has been updated.
+You can contact them if the link is still working on the <a href="https://discord.gg/fTtJ2Ws">Steins;Gate Discord</a>

 To start speech recognition simply touch her once.
 If you long-click her, she will go on a loop and say random sentences in random intervals.
 Long-Click again to stop.